-To take full advantage of these opportunities, state leaders can pursue strategies to create a strong foundation for industry growth and to help Illinois businesses grow, innovate, and outcompete regional, national, and global competitors.
-With forward-thinking policies, Illinois’ utility-scale battery industry can support over 3,150 direct, indirect, and induced jobs from 2017 through 2030.
-These direct jobs will spark local job growth and economic development as employees spend their earnings in the local economy.
+To take full advantage of these opportunities, state leaders can pursue strategies to create a strong foundation for industry growth and help Illinois businesses grow, innovate, and outcompete regional, national, and global competitors.
+With forward-thinking policies, Illinois’ utility-scale battery industry can support over 3,150 direct, indirect, and induced jobs annually through 2030.

 Summary of Policy Recommendations